 Training and Resources

 Safe@Weber Violence Prevention Education envisions a future where all relationships are healthy and built upon a foundation of safety and respect.
 WSU provides comprehensive violence prevention training, including online options, workshops, and a self-defense course taught by Weber State Police, RAD.
-Additional WSUPD training can be found on their website.

 Safe@Weber Online Training

 Weber State University offers free, online violence prevention training.
 All students, faculty, and staff are expected to complete this program.
 The course includes information on university policy, Title IX, the Clery Act, healthy relationships, gender roles, sexual misconduct, stalking, consent, reporting, bystander intervention, and how to help a friend.

 - Students can find this program by logging into the eWeber Portal and searching for "Safe@Weber for Students."
 The course takes about 1 hour to complete, and there is an assessment at the end.
 If you are required to take the course for a student organization, student employment, or a class, you have to enter your information at the end for a certificate to be created.
 You will receive the certificate in 3-5 business days from firstname.lastname@example.org.
 If you have questions, email email@example.com.

 - Employees can find this program by logging into the eWeber Portal and searching for "Safe@Weber for Faculty and Staff."
 This training is hosted on Bridge and autogenerates a completion certificate.
 If you have questions, email the Office of Workplace Learning at firstname.lastname@example.org.

 In addition to online employee training, we teach several courses related to discrimination, harassment, sexual misconduct, and campus safety.
 Employees can access these courses through Training Tracker, and most are taught monthly.